marmelab/coPostgresQuery/README.md

 })(db)(ids, data);
 ```

-allow to create a query to update one entity.
+Creates a query to update one entity.

 #### Configuration